Density (polytope): Regular star polyhedra

 This implies a density of 7.
 The unmodified Euler's polyhedron formula fails for the small stellated dodecahedron {5/2, 5} and its dual great dodecahedron {5, 5/2}, for which V − E + F = −6.

 The regular star polyhedra exist in two dual pairs, with each figure having the same density as its dual: one pair (small stellated dodecahedron—great dodecahedron) has a density of 3, while the other (great stellated dodecahedron–great icosahedron) has a density of 7.

 General star polyhedra

 Edmund Hess generalized the formula for star polyhedra with different kinds of face, some of which may fold backwards over others.
 The resulting value for density corresponds to the number of times the associated spherical polyhedron covers the sphere.

 This allowed Coxeter et al. to determine the densities of the majority of the uniform polyhedra, which have one vertex type, and multiple face types.

 Nonorientable polyhedra

-For hemipolyhedra, some of whose faces pass through the center, the density cannot be defined.
+For hemipolyhedra, some of whose faces pass through the center, the density cannot be defined in this way.
 Non-orientable polyhedra also do not have well-defined densities.